MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 performance-related attributes and requirements for provisioning intra-provider or inter-provider performance objectives.

-This Developer Guide is not defining MEF service performance specifications but can be used in combination with any performance specifications defined by or compliant with MEF.
+This Developer Guide does not define MEF service performance specifications but can be used in combination with any performance specifications defined by or compliant with MEF.
 MEF Service Performance schemas are defined by: